estruyf/blog-content/content/posts/2024-07-24-automating-microsoft-365-login-with-multi-factor-authentication-in-playwright-tests.md

 ---
-title: Automating M365 login with MFA in Playwright tests
+title: "Automating M365 login with MFA in Playwright tests"
-longTitle: Automating Microsoft 365 login with multi-factor authentication in Playwright tests
+longTitle: "Automating Microsoft 365 login with multi-factor authentication in Playwright tests"
 customField: ""
-slug: /automating-microsoft-365-login-mfa-playwright-tests/
+slug: "/automating-microsoft-365-login-mfa-playwright-tests/"
-description: Learn how to automate the login process for Microsoft 365 with multi-factor authentication (MFA) using Playwright in this informative blog post.
+description: "Learn how to automate the login process for Microsoft 365 with multi-factor authentication (MFA) using Playwright in this informative blog post."
-date: 2024-07-24T10:13:18.887Z
+date: "2024-07-24T10:13:18.887Z"
-lastmod: 2024-07-24T10:13:19.398Z
+lastmod: "2024-07-24T10:13:19.398Z"
-preview: /social/19f939a2-8267-4581-8627-008644750eb1.png
+preview: "/social/d766d99b-6feb-4625-a03f-1302c26f1877.png"
 draft: false
 comments: true
 tags:
-  - Automation
+  - "Automation"
-  - M365
+  - "M365"
-  - MFA
+  - "MFA"
-  - Playwright
+  - "Playwright"
-type: post
+type: "post"
-fmContentType: post
+fmContentType: "post"
 ---

 I have been using Playwright to automate my tests for a long time, but one thing I struggled with was automating the login flow for Microsoft 365 with a multi-factor authentication (MFA) account.
 When using an MFA-enabled account, you must provide an additional manual step to complete the login process.